 UN Special Rapporteur on Contemporary forms of Slavery

 The Human Rights Council appointed Mr. Tomoya Obokata (pictured) as Special Rapporteur on contemporary forms of slavery, including its causes and consequences.
 Mr. Obokata is an international human rights expert and a professor at the Keele School of Law.
 He succeeded the Special Rapporteur Urmila Bhoola, in March 2020.

 Who is the UN Special Rapporteur?

-The UN Special Rapporteur on Contemporary Forms of Slavery can request to visit a country so that she can carry out a fact-finding mission but will not visit until she has received an invitation.
-On her return, she will draw up a list of recommendations for the country to implement.
+The UN Special Rapporteur on Contemporary Forms of Slavery can request to visit a country so that they can carry out a fact-finding mission but will not visit until they have received an invitation.
+On their return, they will draw up a list of recommendations for the country to implement.

 Click below for the lastest country mission reports: